visakan4/shopifyBackEndChallenge/README.md

 * Application supports CRUD operations for all the tables (SHOPS, PRODUCTS, ORDERS, LINEITEMS).
 * Application secure from the SQL Injection.
+* Database instance is created in Azure
+* Application is hosted in Dalhouse bluenose server

 ## Technologies